appfoundry/Reliant/README.md

 - (id) createPrototype/*YourObjectKey*/;//Prototype definition
 - (NSArray *) aliasesFor/*YourObjectKey*/;//Alias definitions
 ```

+for your convenience we create some [xCode snippets](#xcode-snippets) to help you create these methods

 Let's look at them in more detail:

 #### Defining singletons